vekatze/neut/book/src/terms.md

 cont
 ```

-Here, the `K` is the only one constructor of the type of `e`.
-If the type of e contains more than one constructors, `use` results in a compilation error.
+Here, the `K` is the only constructor of the type of `e`.
+If the type of e contains more than one constructor, `use` results in a compilation error.

 ### Type